department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/test-storage.md

 ### Can I get disability compensation from VA?

 Yes, if:
-- You have 1 or more health problems believed to be caused by Agent Orange AND
+- You have 1 or more health problems linked to Agent Orange AND
 - You were part of testing or storing Agent Orange during your military service